 Sounds like a catch-22, no?
 Here’s how to get around it.

-- Option 1: Use a card sort for organization, and a tree test for labels
+- Option 1: Use a card sort for organization, and tree testing for labels

 - Option 2: Learn the labels first, and tree test for navigation

 Don’t waste your time with a tree test based on uncertain labels and navigation!
-Divide your tasks, and conquer tree testing.
+Divide your tasks, and conquer content testing.